Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Simulation Studies

-Gaussian Mixture Model is a well-defined model, so we are not stating too much about the structure, but only letting sample size to be $N$ and corresponding $M = 1$.
-The results are shown in Table \ref{GMMTable}.
+GMM is a well-defined model with well-known structure.
+Set sample size to be $N$ with $M = 1$ and category number $K = 3$.
+SCP is a applied to GMM scenario.
+Results are summarised in Table \ref{GMMTable}.

-Basically, the MILE estimator and EM estimator perform similarly in both bias and standard deviations.
-MILE is dominantly better than the EM algorithm in accuracy.
-Figure \ref{GMMAccuDensity} shows that MILE has not only more replicates with higher accuracy but also fewer replicates with low accuracy than the EM algorithm.
-We take initial of \textbf{Algorithm \ref{SCO}} as results of GMM, but numerical convergence is still very fast.
+While MILE and EM estimators exhibit comparable bias and standard deviations, MILE dominantly outperforms the EM algorithm in accuracy, with higher mean but less standard deviation.
+Figure \ref{GMMAccuDensity} highlights the pattern that MILE produces more high-accuracy, but fewer low-accuracy replicates than the EM algorithm.
+GMM results are used as SCP initials, but MILE still converges rapidly.